awesomelemonade/Battlecode2019/README.md

 Initial Inspection

-[Making use of the free give to create supply chains - never got viable due to high costs and buffed churches]
+[TODO - Making use of the free give to create supply chains - never got viable due to high costs and buffed churches]

 Navigation